HadrienG2/code-that-counts/src/multithreading-sync.md

-Running the custom threaded version with a small job through a profiler tells me that it spends a sizable fraction of its time in the Linux kernel's `futex()` synchronization primitive, called by rustc's internal condition variable implementation, itself triggered by our "wait for new task" barrier.
+Running the custom threaded version with a small job through a profiler tells me that it spends a sizable fraction of its time in the Linux kernel's `futex()` synchronization primitive, called by rustc's internal condition variable implementation, itself triggered by our "wait for new task" Barrier.

 As far as I know, `futex()` is indeed the fastest primitive provided by Linux for programs to await events.
 However, a condition variable may not be the most